wescale/k8s-advanced-training/Istio/README.md

 ```

 ## HTTP routing with istio
-We will deploy ngninx and apache in the cluster and use Istio traffic management to reach those services
+We will deploy nginx and apache in the cluster and use Istio traffic management to reach those services

 First we will create a namespace called "mesh" and add the appropriate label to enable envoy sidecar injection
 ```sh